TCP-Lab/transportome_profiler_test/README.md

 kerblam data fetch
 ```
 will download in `/data/in` the following objects:
-1. `expression_matrix.tsv.gz` archive, containing all the raw counts of
+1. `expression_matrix.tsv.gz`, an archive containing all the log2 raw counts for
-	transcript abundance;
+	transcript abundance quantification, as provided by TCGA and GTEx projects;
-1. `expression_matrix_metadata.tsv.gz` archive, containing the related metadata
+1. `expression_matrix_metadata.tsv.gz`, an archive containing the related
-	for each sample (i.e., patient or, better, specimen);
+	metadata for each sample (i.e., patient or, better, specimen);
-1. `MTPDB.sqlite.gz` archive, containing our
+1. `MTPDB.sqlite.gz`, an archive containing our
 	[Membrane Transport Protein Database](https://github.com/TCP-Lab/MTP-DB)
 	used for gene set definition;
 1. `ensg_data.csv`, giving for each ENSG ID the corresponding HGNC gene symbol;
-1. `geo` folder, containing the tables of raw counts and metadata for the
+1. `geo`, a folder containing the tables of raw counts and metadata for
-	individual studies retrieved from GEO.
+	individual small studies retrieved from GEO for validation purposes.

 ### Raw counts
 The `expression_matrix.tsv.gz` archive is our Zenodo copy of the